 If you don’t yet know Amber’s work, now’s the time ...
 And please do support them from near or far.

 I went on to be Head of Drama Development at TalkBack Productions, and then stepped off the edge into my own projects.

 While I write and direct, I continue my work as a freelance script editor.

 I am a visiting tutor in screenwriting at the London Film School, where I teach on the Screenwriting MA course, and run occasional workshops with the graduating students on the Film-making MA course.

-I've worked with BA/MA students on the Directing course at Central Saint Martin's, and am now in my third year of working with those on the MA in Dramatic Writing.
+I've worked with BA/MA students on the Directing course at Central Saint Martin's, and am now in my fourth year of working with those on the MA in Dramatic Writing.

 I’ve also run an evening course in short films, organised by the LFS workshops department: How Long Is A Short?

 A talk, illustrated with clips, in which I explore the short film and its many forms.
 I've given this talk at the London Film Festival, Goldsmiths University and even the Apple Store in Covent Garden.
 Please get in touch if you'd like to know more.